 The MCO shall be responsible for the Care Management of all Enrollees.
-This system is designed to ensure access to (and for SNBC SNP Enrollees, to integrate the delivery of Medicare and Medicaid) preventive, primary, acute, post-acute, rehabilitative, behavioral health, specialty and pharmacy services.
+This system is designed to ensure access to (and for I-SNBC Enrollees, to integrate the delivery of Medicare and Medicaid) preventive, primary, acute, post-acute, rehabilitative, behavioral health, specialty and pharmacy services.
 The MCO's Care Management system must be designed to coordinate the provision of services to its Enrollees and must promote and assure service accessibility, attention to individual needs, continuity of care, comprehensive and coordinated service delivery including between settings of care, the provision of culturally appropriate care, and fiscal and professional accountability.
 The MCO shall also coordinate the services it furnishes to its Enrollees with the services an Enrollee receives from any other MCO.
-[42 CFR §438.208]
+[42 CFR §438.208; Minnesota Rules Part 9506.0400, subp.
+4]